izzy-robinson/msc-thesis/Constructing New Local Friendliness Inequalities.md

 :align: center
 ```

 Now we have a set of ingredients, we want to turn these into a concrete proposal for a CGLMP-LF inequality.
 To achieve this we will plot a projection of the LF polytope in the two dimensional subspace taking CGLMP as one axis and $\epsilon = \delta + \gamma$ as the other axis.
 From this we should be able to read off the optimal coefficients for each part.
-Such an approach is analagous to how we discovered the quantum LF inequality in chapter 10.
+It is  Such an approach is analagous to how we discovered the quantum LF inequality in chapter 10.

 ```{figure} cglmp-graph.JPG
 :name: cglmp-graph-figure